juanignaciosl/juanignaciosl.github.io/_posts/2023-12-31-December_2023_reads.markdown

 # 2023 Wrap-up
 I wrote down too many 2023 goals and most of them vanished in a couple of months.
 By 2023W10 I stopped tracking, with family and work as the main and almost only focus.
 I didn't met my reading goals (first time since 2016), I didn't cook enough, I didn't play enough (I didn't finish the Tomb of Annihilation campaign nor started a Vampire one, and barely played any videogame), I stopped meditation, I stopped a novel that was too challenging and barely started another one, Pocket just keeps growing, almost made no post beyond the journal...
 Not a great year.
 But I'm happy about my family, with Lara and Mia growing like crazy (Mia started walking before her 11th month, that's demanding, and Lara is a funny, happy girl that loves drawing, playing...).
 And it's been a year of learning a lot about large companies and being an Engineering Manager.
 I like being an EM.

+But there's also been some personal achievements.
+I won [a writing contest](https://twitter.com/IgnacioCSierra/status/1630840916390084610), I got a decent result in another one, attended many concerts and even a festival, LechazoConf 2024 was announced and started, played a little some board games (mostly with my daughter).
 Looking forward to a great 2024 :)

 # Software Engineering